top of page

 Sometimes what hurts most isn’t that life is painful.

-It’s that there’s nowhere to go with the pain without needing to perform or pretend or conform.
+It’s when it feels like there’s nowhere to go with the pain without needing to perform or pretend or conform.

-Oxytocin Bathing is a place and where you don’t need to be upbeat or hold it together or be quiet or make sense.
+My goals with Oxytocin Bathing is to create a place and where you don’t need to be upbeat or hold it together or be quiet or make sense.

 You can come as you are.